finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified.
     String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version   of each transaction if not specified.
     String filter = "filter_example"; // String | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"   For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', \"LegalEntity\" or \"CustodianAccount\" domain to decorate onto   transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or   'Transaction/strategy/quantsignal'.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to LookThroughTransactions.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 This will default to 1000 if not specified.
     String quotesScope = "quotesScope_example"; // String | The scope containing the quotes with the FX rates used for currency conversion.
     String slice = "slice_example"; // String | When running LookThrough, define this slice as the root slice in the portfolio to look through from.
     String shareClass = "shareClass_example"; // String | When running LookThrough, use this along with the slice parameter to specify   the root share class in the slice in the portfolio to look through from.
 The slice parameter is a prerequisite   for this parameter to be valid.
     Boolean useAlternateScalingLogic = false; // Boolean | When running LookThrough, set this flag to use the same scaling logic as for LT Holdings
     String alternateEffectiveAt = "alternateEffectiveAt_example"; // String | This effectiveAt field is required when using alternate scaling logic to determine which fund and currency data is used for scaling try {
-      VersionedResourceListOfTransaction result = apiInstance.lookThroughTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, quotesScope, slice, shareClass, useAlternateScalingLogic, alternateEffectiveAt);
+      VersionedResourceListOfTransaction result = apiInstance.lookThroughTransactions(scope, code)
+            .fromTransactionDate(fromTransactionDate)
+            .toTransactionDate(toTransactionDate)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .page(page)
+            .limit(limit)
+            .quotesScope(quotesScope)
+            .slice(slice)
+            .shareClass(shareClass)
+            .useAlternateScalingLogic(useAlternateScalingLogic)
+            .alternateEffectiveAt(alternateEffectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#lookThroughTransactions");